shellkore/Alexa_fact_skill/README.md

 Simple skill facts made for Amazon Alexa.

->facts are based on Alexa Space Fact.
+>skill is based on Alexa Space Fact.

+functions are hosted on Amazon web services's Lambda.